Anterior Cruciate Ligament Tear (ACL Tears):

 - E: Elevation.

-What Non-surgical Options are There?
+What Non-surgical Options Exost?

 Bracing and physical therapy are two nonsurgical options:

-- Physical therapy: Exercises will improve the function of your knee and develop the leg muscles that support it.
+- Physical therapy: Exercises will improve the function of your child’s knee and develop the leg muscles that support it.

 Recent Comments